 Following 2022 amendments to the Competition Act, the maximum AMPs for civil deceptive marketing increased: (i) for individuals, up to the greater of $750,000 ($1 million for each subsequent order) and three times the value of the benefit derived from the deceptive conduct; and (ii) for corporations, up to the greater of $10 million ($15 million for each subsequent order) or three times the value of the benefit derived from the deceptive conduct or, if the latter amount cannot be reasonably determined, 3% of the corporation’s annual worldwide gross revenues.

-In addition, as a result of June 2024 amendments to the Competition Act (under Bill C-59), starting on June 20 2025, private parties will also be able to seek leave from the Competition Tribunal to commence proceedings under the civil deceptive marketing practices provisions (Part VII.1) with the only leave requirement for standing being that the proceedings are in the “public interest”.
+In addition, as a result of June 2024 amendments to the Competition Act (under Bill C-59), private parties may now also seek leave from Canada’s Competition Tribunal to commence proceedings under the civil deceptive marketing practices provisions (Part VII.1).
+In this regard, the only leave requirement for standing for private parties is that the proceedings are in the “public interest”.
+Before this amendment, only Canada’s Commissioner of Competition could commence proceedings before the Competition Tribunal for civil misleading advertising matters.

 The potential penalties for violating the general criminal misleading advertising section of the Competition Act (section 52) include, on indictment, a fine in the discretion of the court and/or imprisonment for up to 14 years and, on summary conviction, a fine of up to $200,000 and/or imprisonment for up to one year.

-Other laws that can apply to advertising in Canada include federal anti-spam law (CASL), privacy law, intellectual property law and provincial and territorial consumer protection statutes.
+Other laws that can apply to advertising/marketing in Canada include federal anti-spam law (CASL), privacy law, intellectual property laws and provincial and territorial consumer protection statutes.
 Some of these laws are discussed in more detail below.

 For more information about Canadian competition law, see Canadian Competition Law.